Table of Contents

 Why self-storage real estate syndication is on the rise

+If you want to know more about real estate syndication, you’ve come to the right place.
 When it comes to real estate investing, there are so many new opportunities out there.
 How can you tell which is best for you?
 If you stop and take a moment to reflect on what is currently trending with real estate you’ll realize that multifamily, self-storage, out of state investing, and even crowdfunding are all on the rise.
 You may ask yourself: How can so many people find the time and money to invest?
 The answer is real estate syndication.

 The first group is called, General Partners.
 This group is the group that may not have all the money to invest but holds experience and ties to others who do.
 The GP’s find the deal, gather the investors, and follow through with the process.
 In the other direction, we have the Limited Partners.
 This group may have a large amount of money to donate, but may not know where to invest or how.
 Thus, the two groups meet and fit like puzzle pieces.
 Each group has what the other group may need.